Skip to content

 See PyTorch's Performance Tuning Guide.
 The guide already provides dozens of tips for optimizations.

-Increasing performance with torch.compile#
+Increasing performance with torch.compile

 PyTorch version >= 2.0 includes torch.compile for speeding up PyTorch scripts.
+It may not be compatible to certain model architectures or custom operations.
+Usage of torch.compile is trivial (adapted from Getting Started):

 import torch